Clemson vs. UConn NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Clemson and its opponents have combined for 51 points only twice this season.
+- Clemson and its opponents have scored at least 51 points -- this matchup's over/under -- just twice this year.

-- UConn's games have gone over 51 points in three of eight chances this season.
+- UConn has combined with its opponents to score more than 51 points in three of eight games this season.

-- The two teams combine to score 38.4 points per game, 12.6 less than the total in this contest.
+- Saturday's over/under is 12.6 points higher than the combined 38.4 PPG average of the two teams.

-- This contest's total is 1.2 points lower than the 52.2 these two squads combine to give up per game in 2021.
+- This contest's over/under is 1.2 points fewer than the 52.2 these two squads combine to give up per game in 2021.

-- The average total in Tigers games this season is 48.7, 2.3 points fewer than Saturday's total of 51 .
+- Tigers games have an average total of 48.7 points this season, 2.3 fewer than Saturday's over/under.

-- In 2021, games involving the Huskies have averaged a total of 53.9 points, 2.9 more than the set over/under in this contest.
+- The 51-point over/under for this game is 2.9 points below the 53.9 points per game average total in Huskies games this season.

 Clemson Stats and Trends

-- Thus far this year Clemson has two wins against the spread.
+- Clemson has two wins against the spread in nine games this year.

-- The Tigers have yet to cover the spread this season when favored by 41 points or more.
+- This season, the Tigers are winless ATS when entering a game as a favorite of 41 points or more.

 - Clemson's games this year have hit the over on three of nine set point totals (33.3%).

-- This year, the Tigers have turned the ball over 12 times, two more than the Huskies' takeaways (10).
+- The Tigers have turned the ball over 12 times this season, two more turnovers than the Huskies have forced (10).

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.